ra-jeev/write-assist-ai/README.md

 # Write Assist AI

-The WriteAssistAI extension for VSCode utilizes OpenAI APIs to offer AI-powered writing assistance for markdown, LaTeX and plain text files.
-It comes with some default actions to rephrase selected text, or perform tasks like tone change, summarize, expand etc. These actions are completely configurable through the extension's settings.
+The WriteAssistAI extension for VSCode utilizes the OpenAI APIs to offer AI-powered writing assistance for markdown, LaTeX and plain text files.
+It comes with some default actions to rephrase the selected text, or perform tasks like tone change, summarize, expand etc. These actions are completely configurable through the extension's settings.

 ## 🎯 Features